baeksnip/Argos/README.md

 -Automatize bash script

--Copy the php and text file to your web server folder, create subfolders: _fecha, _mac, _macNombres, _nombre and _puertos
+-Copy the php and text file to your web server folder and create subfolders: _fecha, _mac, _macNombres, _nombre and _puertos